espadrine/espadrine.github.com/blog/src/shishua-the-fastest-prng-in-the-world.md

 I guess my point is that it is somewhat competitive.

-(In fact, it is even faster on my laptop, at 0.03 cpb, but I want to stick to my benchmark promises.)
+(In fact, it is even faster on my laptop, at 0.03 cpb, but I want to stick to my benchmark promises.
+Maybe we lose a tiny bit of performance on early AVX-512 CPUs.)

-Hopefully, it stays the fastest in the world for at least a few weeks?
+Hopefully, SHISHUA stays the fastest in the world for at least a few weeks?
 (Please make it so.)

 ## Quality